Portal Server Migration Steps

 --End SQL Server Section

-11. Copy the Passageways folder from the old server.
+11. Copy the Passageways folder (Production Portal, Sandbox, or Passageways for older portals) from the old server.
 (Usually located at c:\inetpub\wwwroot\[Passageways/Name of Entitlement])

 13. Change the SQL server and database names in the connection strings in all of the following locations: